Pharmaceutical Affairs Act

 Article 77

-The provisions in the preceding Paragraph shall apply mutatis mutandis to medical devices manufactured or imported without prior approval.
+The provisions in the preceding paragraph shall apply mutatis mutandis to medical devices manufactured or imported without prior approval.

 Article 78